 When used as instructed, this machine comprises a Class 1 laser system safe for users and bystanders.
-However the invisible engraving laser, the laser tube, and its electrical connections remain extremely dangerous.
+However the invisible engraving lasers, the laser tubes, and their electrical connections remain extremely dangerous.
 Used or modified without care, they can cause serious property damage and personal injury including but not limited to the following:

-- The laser will easily burn nearby combustible materials - Some working materials may produce radiation or harmful gasses during processing - Direct exposure to the laser will cause bodily harm including serious burns and irreperable eye damage
+- The lasers will easily burn nearby combustible materials - Some working materials may produce radiation or harmful gasses during processing - Direct exposure to the lasers will cause bodily harm including serious burns and irreperable eye damage